VictoriaReyesBorges/A5-Handout/README.md

 Chiashi Yang - Overall, I really enjoyed this assignmnet.
 My particular role was to work on the infixtoPostfix method.
 I found it to be challenging but still fun to code.
 I learned a lot about coding PEMDAS and ensuring that it actually goes in the right order.
 It made me feel accomplished at the end when my group and I succesfully coded and everything was operating correctly.
 I do wish the instructions were a little more clear, particularly with what to code for the associativity section.
 However, we were able to figure it out.

+Victoria Reyes Borges - This assignment was interesting to work on.
+I liked that we got to work on something that most people in the CS industry have done/also worked on and getting to learn different types of implementation.
+I had trouble implemeting the right and left associativity part of the assignment since the instructions were a little blunt.
+However, with help from my teammates we were able to work it out and learn something new.

 Any questions you still have?